Engineer shares how to build an electric vehicle from the ground up: Design choices

 Santini has also added a new circuit that detects battery current greater than 60A and turns the brake lights on.
 The regenerative braking is turned up pretty high, so when you fully back off the gas pedal, the braking is pretty strong.
 Santini rarely uses the hydraulic brake system, so he has noticed some surprised drivers very close to his car's rear end!

 Plans are afoot to lower this to 30A so the twin rear brake lights and rear window brake lights go on under most all regenerative braking conditions---this is merely a modification of the threshold to an on-board comparator.
-He has also converted his tail lights to LED to be fast-acting, brighter, and to use less energy.
-See Figure 2.
+He has also converted his tail lights to LED to be fast-acting, brighter, and to use less energy (Figure 2).

 The mechanical braking system in this car should last beyond 150,000 miles because they are mostly used when at a stop sign or traffic light on an incline, after regenerative braking has taken effect, to stop any rolling.

 The AC motor from ABM is rated at 18.7 kW, almost as much power as the old GE motor Santini had in his Electric Corvette design back in 1975.
 It weighs only 165 lbs and with an 84V input, it will operate at constant torque up to around 3000 rpm and then constant horsepower (hp) up to 6000 rpm.
-The drive uses a single 62-mm wide gear belt with a single reduction of around 6.3:1.
-See Figure 3.
+The drive uses a single 62-mm wide gear belt with a single reduction of around 6.3:1 (Figure 3).

 AC motor controller